Lung Cancer Cough: Symptoms and Diagnosis

-Medically Reviewed by Jennifer Robinson, MD on August 08, 2022
+Medically Reviewed by Jabeen Begum, MD on August 16, 2024

-Everyone coughs now and then.
-It’s a protective reflex that helps your body get rid of germs or other harmful things in your airways.
+Of course, everyone coughs now and then.
+It’s a protective reflex that helps your body get rid of particles, fluid, irritants, or other things in your airways.
+Coughing is a normal and healthy response we all have.
 But not all coughs mean the same thing.
 Especially ones that linger.
+The most important thing to note is how long you've had a cough, especially one that isn't explained by some other cause you know about.

 Lung cancer doesn’t always cause a cough.
 But there are several reasons why it might.